DLR-AMR/t8data/docker-files/README.md

 ## ubuntu-22_04

-Contains a developer installation of t8code on Ubuntu 22.04.
+Contains a debug and release configuration of t8code on Ubuntu 22.04.
+See `/exec/t8code_debug`  and `/exec/t8code_release`.